 Steps to Creating the Product-Location Spreadsheet/Database

-On the following page, I list the steps to creating this product location spreadsheet, as well as the uses of the product location spreadsheet.
+On the following page, I list the steps to creating this product location spreadsheet and the uses of the product location spreadsheet.

 Once created, the product location spreadsheet can be reused for many purposes.
 The following are uses of the product location spreadsheet:

 This way of managing settings for applications is quite sustainable, provides a great deal of visibility into the settings, and allows for analysts to easily compare and contrast the parameters.
-There are some applications, such as BarloWorld’s Optimiza application, that build similar functionality right into the user interface, but these types of applications are few and far between.
+Some applications, such as Barloworld’s Optimiza application, build similar functionality right into the user interface, but these types of applications are few and far between.
 Therefore, in most cases, companies implement software that does not offer this type of functionality.
 This approach to application settings is quite unusual, as can be seen in the screenshot of Barloworld on the following graphic:

 Planners are often told to keep the master data parameters up to date by finding issues and then transferring the values to the master data team for adjustment.
 Companies generally have no problem understanding the need to have effective planning systems.
 But often miss the fact that they also need applications to enable these planning parameters to be analyzed and updated, and that they need to provide an effective way for those that have this responsibility to do so.
 Barloworld’s applications provide the following capabilities: